How to Protect Yourself From Cell Phone Theft: Protect Your Data

 How Cellphones are Stolen?

-• Shoulder Surfing: In crowded areas, such as train stations, cafes, or busy streets, thieves work in pairs.
+• Shoulder Surfing: In crowded areas, such as train stations, cafes, or busy streets, they work in pairs.
 One distracts you while the other watches closely as you enter your PIN.
-Moments later, your phone is snatched, and the thieves already have the code to unlock it and access sensitive apps like your banking or email account.
+Moments later, your phone is snatched, and the thieves already have the code to unlock and access sensitive apps like your banking or email account.

 Consequences of Smartphone Theft